lycos44/EV3Controller/README.md

 # EV3Controller
-Controlling EV3 brick via Raspberry Pi
+Controlling an EV3 brick via Raspberry Pi

-A description about the project and some pictures of the car the software is running, you find under: https://noscerevivereest.wordpress.com/
+A description about the project and some pictures of the car the software is running, you can find under: https://noscerevivereest.wordpress.com/